d0iasm/book.rvemu/src/hardware-components/01-cpu.md

 > RISC-V base ISAs have either little-endian or big-endian memory systems, with the privileged
 > architecture further defining bi-endian operation.
 Instructions are stored in memory as a sequence
 > of 16-bit little-endian parcels, regardless of memory system endianness.
-Parcels forming one in￾struction are stored at increasing halfword addresses, with the lowest-addressed parcel holding the
+Parcels forming one instruction are stored at increasing halfword addresses, with the lowest-addressed parcel holding the
 > lowest-numbered bits in the instruction specification.

 (The parcels make no difference in practice: everything ends up in the same order even if we don't chop instructions up into 16-bit pieces.)